NOVEL-IN-PROGRESS

 "Then why you stay with her?"
 Severine asked.

 "Like I tol' you, she gots food.
-They brings baskets and parcels every other day or so, don't they now?
-Yep, right through that back-alley gate they come with their wares and leave the bills on the table.
-I can't read none, but know when they's très cher what they brung."
+They brings something or 'nother by every other day or so, don't they now?
+Yep, right through that back-alley gate they come with their wares."

 "What?
-Who brings it?"
+Who does?"
 Severine had never heard of such a thing.
-"Who brings food by but don't have their hand out for the money?"
+"Who brings food by?"

-"Well, now you see she done got herself rich woman's accounts all over the Quarter, don't she?
+"Seems like you name it; that's all I gots to say.
+She done got herself rich woman's accounts all over the Quarter, don't she?
 Yes, Ma'am.
-Grocer come by and put it on the table soon after the sun come up.
-Miss Marie, she ain't never gonna come down for no tradesman, so she don't even know what they brung and she don't care none.
+Grocer come by and leaves it on the table 'round dawn.
+Miss Marie, she don't come down, so she don't even know what they brung and she don't care none.
 Well then, she hardly ever leave her room, do she?"

 Jane chuckled when Severine's stomach growled from hunger.

-"After we get you a blouse or skirt at the church, we go over to the fish shack down at the docks to fill your empty belly.
+"We go over to the fish shack down at the docks to fill your empty belly after we get you a blouse or skirt at the church.
 Yeah, we get us some fried fish."

-The fish shack was down at the docks near where the fishing boats came in.
+The fish shack was down at the docks near where the fishing boats came in late morning.
 There, the man fried up the best of the catch what come in that morning.
-At the counter, Severine smiled and watched closely.
+There at the counter, Severine smiled and watched.
 The fish was good.
 It was rolled in cornmeal and fried right there.
 Got even better when he brought another plate of it.
 Jane grabbed pieces with her fingers.
-That man, he was black as night with broad shoulders.
-Jane called him Albin.
-He winked at her and she shot one back with a giggle.
+It was a tall black man with broad shoulders named Albin.
+He winked at Jane, and she shot one back with a giggle.
 Severine and Jane left without putting no money on the counter.
 Well, well, Severine thought.
 Well, well indeed.

-So, as the days hitched into weeks, Severine kept at the tubs for her cot and a plate of food and watched closely as Jane showed her how to survive on her side of the Quarter, where someone brings food around and nobody thinks a thing of it.
-Still, for now, what could matter for Severine beyond working through those piles of clothes?
-The smell of Jane's cooking could so easily bring the answer.
-Severine smiled even bent over her washboard, knowing that later, when Jane could get out, she'd bring a big plate of it back to the laundry house along with some bread.
-And sometimes even an apple.
-As the days followed, even the smell of the alley seemed to float beyond one of Severine's past lives.
+And so the days followed.
+Severine worked the tubs for her cot and a plate of food and watched closely as Jane showed her how to survive on her side of the Quarter where someone brings food around, but nobody thought a thing of it.
+So, then, what could matter beyond working through those piles of clothes?
+Even the smell of that canal seemed to fade into Severine's past.

 4.

-Those long days spent bent over a tub is the time to chase down your thoughts if only to beg them to repent.
-Anyway, there ain't nobody else to talk to but your shadow.
-Standing there in all the heat, Severine's thoughts kept following the same path: like how could that old lady up there go through so many clothes and linens in a week?
-That is, if what Jane had said was true; that she hardly left her bedchamber.
-And didn't she also say her lady was blind and near deaf?
-So, what if the old woman kept things to herself?
+Long days spent bent over a tub are the time to chase down your thoughts, as there ain't anybody to talk to.
+Her thoughts circled and returned to Severine.
+Like, how could that old lady up there go through so many clothes and linens in a week?
+That is, if what Jane had said was true; that she never left her bedchamber.
+And didn't she also say her lady was blind and deaf?
+So, maybe the old woman hid secrets.
 Don't all rich folks dwell on the other side of their secrets?
-Severine had only a dress and the things she'd picked up at the church with Jane.
-She wore that dress for days on end, and when she had it left in her, she'd stay up late to wash and iron them dry for the following day.
-And so her thoughts about Miss Marie rambled about but still got lost somewhere in her empty pockets; that dead end where she let fall all her unanswered questions.
+Severine wondered.
+And so her thoughts rambled on…

-Early one morning, when Severine had barely started her first tub, Jane flew in with a pile of laundry that she dropped at the laundry house door and disappeared back into the kitchen.
-But soon she returned with a big piece of buttered bread and a crock mug of coffee.
+Early one morning, when Severine had barely started her first tub, Jane flew in with a pile of laundry, which she dropped at the washhouse door, and headed back into the kitchen, but soon returned with a big piece of buttered bread and a crock mug of coffee.
 Severine smiled.
 It had sugar.

 "Eat," Jane said.
 "Later we go to the market and then down to the docks.
 My Albin, he gonna have a good piece of fish for us.
-A big one."
+Big one.
+He say enough for two."

 Severine smiled again, took another bite of her bread, and went back to her tub.
-It was another morning when thoughts of the canal all but floated away when her stomach was full.
-Still, she wondered.
-Why did the canal's driftwood always seem to disappear to a place nobody ever talked about?
+It was another morning when thoughts of the canal all but floated away like the driftwood.

 But late afternoon came around, and yet Jane hadn't.
-Severine figured she'd forgotten and wandered off by herself.
-But then the back door opened, and Jane went to whistle as she swept off the stoop.
-That was her signal for Severine to dry her hands and get ready, as they'd soon be hightailing it off through the back gate and down the alley.
+Severine figured maybe she'd forgotten and wandered off by herself.
+But then the back door opened, and Jane went to whistling as she swept off the stoop.
+That was her signal to get ready, as they'd soon be hightailing it off through the back gate and down the alley.
 Guess Miss Marie was lost somewhere in her afternoon nap.
 Still, they slipped out into the alley quietly.

 "I go to the fish shack to see my man whenever I can get away.
-We're gonna be taking off soon, you know."
+Don't you know we're gonna be taking off soon."

 "Taking off?
-Where to?"
+But where to?"
 Severine asked.
-Taking off was another notion she'd wondered about as she'd long thought there was no place to take off to.
-Who'd told her that only a swamp of gators existed past New Orleans?
-She couldn't remember, and yet feared the very thought, knowing that in the Quarter, lies were stacked upon lies until they crumbled at your stumbling feet.
+Taking off was another notion that had never crossed her mind, as she'd long thought there was no place to take off to.
+Who told her that only a swamp full of gators existed past New Orleans?
+She couldn't remember, and yet feared the very thought, knowing that in the Quarter lies were stacked upon lies until they crumbled at your stumbling feet.

 "Goin' to Natchez.
-I got a sister there.
-Yeah.
+I got a sister there, you know.
 She gonna take us in till Albin gets work.
 Maybe he get it down at the docks there.
-They pay good and pay up ever' day, he say.
-Then one day, when we got enough saved up, we gonna get married.
-Yeah, that's what we been talkin'."
+They pay good and pay up ever' day.
+When we got enough saved up, we gonna get married.
+Yeah, that's the way we're talkin'."

 "How you gonna get there?"
 Severine asked.
 "If, like you say, the old lady don't pay you but scraps off her table."

 Severine held the soap to her nose.
-It smelled of French lavender oil.
+French lavender.

 "I show you," Jane replied.
 "On the way to the fish shack.
 Got me some ladies over that way who pay dear for what they brung by Miss Marie's.
-Like I told you, she don't never know what's missing, and she don't care none if she do.
-I give ever' penny what come from selling my goods to Albin.
+And she don't never know what's missing, and she don't care none when she do.
+I been givin' ever' penny what come from selling my goods to Albin.
 He say he gonna keep it safe for after we get married so we can get a place of our own.
-Yep, me and Albin gonna be together in a week or two."
+Yep, me and Albin gonna be together forever."

 "The old lady don't know what's missing?"
 Severine asked incredulously.

 "Her?
-No, she don't care none about food, do she?
-She don't 'cause she's white like you and she ain't never had an empty belly."
+No, she never had an empty belly in her life.
+She don't care none about food, do she?
+She don't 'cause she's white like you, and she ain't never had an empty belly."

 Jane laughed out loud.
 But there was nothing the same about Miss Marie's whiteness and Severine's.
 Well, maybe, but then again.
 Still, these virgin thoughts were fleeting.
-Because what if the priest had heard like he claimed he could hear Jesus whisper to him about our sins.
+Because what if the priest had heard, like he claimed he could hear Jesus talk about our sins?
 No, Severine was not like no rich woman.
 Ask the priest.

-In the days ahead Severine saw little of Jane.
-It seemed as though Jane headed out whenever she had her burlap bag weighed down from Miss Marie's cupboard.
+In the days ahead, Severine saw little of Jane.
+It seemed as though Jane headed out whenever she had her burlap bag weighed down with contributions from Miss Marie's cupboard.
 And then came a day when it seemed as if Jane no longer invited Severine to come with her.
-Maybe that meant no more fish at the docks, Severine wondered.
-Still, she didn't think nothing of it.
+Maybe that meant no more fish at the docks.
+Severine didn't think nothing of it.
 After all, Jane had shared how good Albin was, how hardworking, and her schemes for their lives together once they were married.
-She guessed that Jane, like any woman, needed to weave her dreams with her man alone.
-Still, she wondered if Albin really dreamed the same as Jane, as Severine sensed there was something broken between them despite their grins and winks.
-It was as when the truth is broken between two, and he can't seem to look you in the eyes because of it because you're gonna see what he done even if it's hidden at the bottom of his soul.
-Severine sensed it.
-No, the man couldn't look Jane in her worshipful eyes.
-But still, he could look into Severine's.
-There were moments when he looked so deeply into her eyes that she wondered if Albin was gathering her dashed thoughts.
-No, she thought, only the priest can do that.
-Do it for Jesus, he'd heard him once say.
+She guessed Jane needed to weave her dreams with her man alone.
+Still, she wondered if Albin really dreamed the same as Jane, as at times Severine sensed there was something broken between them despite the grins and winks.
+Like when the truth is broken between two, and he can't seem to look you in the eyes because of it.
+Severine could feel it as the man couldn't seem to look Jane in her worshipful eyes.
+But then he still looked into Severine's and held that glance.
+There were moments when she wondered if he was gathering up her dashed thoughts.
+No, she thought, only the priest could do that.

 But for Severine, there was no man and so little to look forward to beyond a plate of food scraped from Miss Marie's table of bounty.
 Certainly, nothing that might make her as giddy as Jane.
-Maybe nothing beyond keeping her head above the canal water.
-Well, perhaps from time to time, a fleeting dream of the day when she too might have a husband to dream alongside.
-A man whom she could give her virginity to.
+Not much of anything beyond keeping her head above the canal water.
+Well, perhaps from time to time, a fleeting dream of the day when she too would have a husband to dream alongside.
+A man to whom she could give her virginity.
 To feed that poetry, she went regularly to the church on the days when they put castoffs out for the poor.
 Here and there, she'd find herself a nice blouse before the other tub women got their hands on it.
-Maybe the kind a man might find pretty, one with mother-of-pearl buttons and maybe fancy topstitching.
-But always with a stain or two.
-She could dream they weren't there as though they'd fallen off as easily as the mother-of-pearl buttons.
+Maybe the kind a man might find pretty, what with mother-of-pearl buttons and maybe fancy topstitching.
+But still, always a stain or two.
+She could dream they weren't there, as though they'd fallen off as easily as the mother-of-pearl buttons.
 One at the collar.
 One on the fancy French cuff.
-Gone forever.
+Gone.
 But still… there was some beauty left.
-The rich French women had told Jesus there was so to get their hands on His Kingdom.
-But along the canal, things of beauty were always shorted for those who struggled.
-Severine fell asleep pondering these things and what the lace on the blouse may have looked like when it was new.
+Along the canal, things of beauty were always scarce for those who struggled.

-Then before the sun rose and Severine was still sound asleep, Jane came into the laundry house and shook her awake.
+Then, before the sun rose and Severine was sound asleep, Jane came in and shook her.

 "What?
 Alone?"

-"Albin, he gonna follow me when he gets his money.
-He say the boss man gonna pay him up real soon.
+"Albin, he gonna follow when he gets his money.
+He say the boss man's gonna pay him up real soon.
 Maybe next week if they get a good catch.
 You think?"

 "Are you afraid of goin' without him?"
 Severine asked.